NOTE: The workshop will be held at CERN and remote participation is not possible, because of the hardware involved.

 Who uses it?

-SpaceX for their launch pad for the Falcon rocket and Dragon spacecraft.
+SpaceX for their launch pad software for the Falcon rocket and Dragon spacecraft.
 Microsoft to test their Xbox controllers.
 Foxconn for their iPhone assembly lines in China.
 Duke Energy for monitoring their electrical networks in the US.
-There are many others, too, also at CERN, the LHC collimator control system, for instance.
+These are just a few examples, there are many others, more than 35000 companies use LabVIEW.
+Also at CERN, the LHC collimator control system and the AD/LEIR kicker control for instance.

 The dates are as follows, and workshops are filled in the order of registrations: